The first time I saw JIRA I was majorly confused (same with Sprintly).

 Usually, only engineering teams use JIRA – which means marketing, creative, ops, and HR are all using another platform.
 That’s the beauty about ClickUp.

-Organizations in ClickUp find unprecedented connectivity and efficiency when ALL of their teams can use the same, beautifully intuitive platform.
+Organizations in ClickUp find unprecedented connectivity and efficiency when ALL of their teams can use the same, beautifully intuitive platform and even have board views, too.

 Use Scrum and Sprints in ClickUp